andrewrk/node-s3-client/README.md

  * This works with a destination file, not a stream or a buffer.
  * If the reported MD5 upon download completion does not match, it retries.
+ * If the object size is large enough, uses the RANGE header to download parts in parallel.
  * Retry based on the client's retry settings.
  * Progress reporting.